• Free shipping on all orders

 Place treats inside the tubes and let your hamster have fun!

-hamster coming out the tube
+hamster peeking out of the tunnel

 Image Credit: TakanashiRikka, Shutterstock